casact/chainladder-python/docs/modules/methods.rst

   >>> m2.ibnr_.sum()
   3030598.384680113

+A parameter `apriori_sigma` can also be specified to give sampling variance to the estimated apriori.
+This along with `random_state` can be used in conjuction with the `BootstrapODPSample` estimator to build a stochastic `CapeCod` estimate.

 Trend and On-level
 -------------------
 When using data implicit in the Triangle to derive the apriori, it is desirable